wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 Is there a remedy against longing for work?

 **M:**&ensp;There is a difference between work and mere activity.
-All nature works.
+All of nature works.
 Work is nature, nature is work.
 On the other hand, activity is based on desire and fear, on longing to possess and enjoy, on fear of pain and annihilation.
 Work is by the whole for the whole, activity is by oneself for oneself.

 **Q:**&ensp;Is there a remedy against activity?

-**M:**&ensp;Watch it, and it shall cease.
+**M:**&ensp;Watch it and it shall cease.
 Use every opportunity to remind yourself that you are in bondage, that whatever happens to you is due to the fact of your bodily existence.
-Desire, fear, trouble and joy: they cannot appear unless you are there to appear to.
+Desire, fear, trouble and joy cannot appear unless you are there to appear to.
-Yet, whatever happens, points to your existence as a perceiving centre.
+Yet whatever happens points to your existence as a perceiving centre.
 Disregard the pointers and be aware of what they are pointing to.
 It is quite simple, but it needs be done.
 What matters is the persistence with which you keep on returning to yourself.

-**Q:**&ensp;I do get into peculiar states of deep absorption into myself, but unpredictably and momentarily.
+**Q:**&ensp;I do get into peculiar states of deep absorption into myself, but only unpredictably and momentarily.
 I do not feel myself to be in control of such states.

 **M:**&ensp;The body is a material thing and needs time to change.
-The mind is but a set of mental habits, of ways of thinking and feeling, and to change they must be brought to the surface and examined.
+The mind is but a set of mental habits, of ways of thinking and feeling — for these to change, they must be brought to the surface and examined.
 This also takes time.
-Just resolve and persevere, the rest will take care of itself.
+Just resolve and persevere; the rest will take care of itself.

-**Q:**&ensp;I seem to have a clear idea of what needs be done, but I find myself getting tired and depressed and seeking human company and thus wasting time that should be given to solitude and meditation.
+**Q:**&ensp;I seem to have a clear idea of what needs be done, but I find myself getting tired and depressed and seeking human company, and thus wasting time that should be given to solitude and meditation.

 **M:**&ensp;Do what you feel like doing.
 Don’t bully yourself.
 Violence will make you hard and rigid.
 Do not fight with what you take to be obstacles on your way.
-Just be interested in them, watch them, observe and enquire.
+Just be interested in them, watch them, observe and inquire.
 Let anything happen — good or bad.
 But don’t let yourself be submerged by what happens.

 **Q:**&ensp;What is the purpose in reminding oneself all the time that one is the watcher?

-**M:**&ensp;The mind must learn that beyond the moving mind there is the background of awareness, which does not change.
+**M:**&ensp;The mind must learn that beyond the moving mind there is the background of awareness which does not change.
-The mind must come to know the true self and respect it and cease covering it up, like the moon which obscures the sun during solar eclipse.
+The mind must come to know the true self and respect it and cease covering it up, like the moon which obscures the sun during a solar eclipse.
-Just realise that nothing observable, or experienceable is you, or binds you.
+Just realise that nothing observable or experienceable is you or binds you.
 Take no notice of what is not yourself.

 **Q:**&ensp;To do what you tell me I must be ceaselessly aware.

 **M:**&ensp;To be aware is to be awake.
 Unaware means asleep.
-You are aware anyhow, you need not try to be.
+You are aware anyhow; you need not try to be.
 What you need is to be aware of beïng aware.
-Be aware deliberately and consciously, broaden and deepen the field of awareness.
+Be aware deliberately and consciously; broaden and deepen the field of awareness.
 You are always conscious of the mind, but you are not aware of yourself as beïng conscious.

-**Q:**&ensp;As I can make out, you give distinct meanings to the words ‘mind’, ‘consciousness’, and ‘awareness’.
+**Q:**&ensp;As far as I can make out, you give distinct meanings to the words ‘mind’, ‘consciousness’ and ‘awareness’.

 **M:**&ensp;Look at it this way.
 The mind produces thoughts ceaselessly, even when you do not look at them.